-Boeing will cut “more than 15 percent” of jobs in commercial jet division
+Boeing will cut more than 15% of jobs in commercial jet division, CEO Calhoun says

 Boeing announced the job cuts as it reported a loss of $641 million in the first quarter.
 It earned $2.15 billion in the same period last year.
 Revenue fell 26%, to $16.91 billion.

-The job cuts will be deepest — more than 15% — in commercial jet division, as well as its services business and corporate functions.
+The job cuts will be deepest in the commercial jet division, as well as its services business and corporate functions.
 Deliveries of those planes has plummeted by two-thirds in 2020, compared with a year earlier.
 Boeing’s defense and space unit will likely see the fewest jobs eliminated.

 “I know this news is a blow during an already challenging time.
 I regret the impact this will have on many of you.
-I sincerely wish there were some other way,” CEO David Calhoun said in a memo to employees.
+I sincerely wish there were some other way,” Calhoun said in a memo to employees.

-Boeing was building 52 Max jets a month before regulators around the world grounded the plane in March 2019 after two crashes that killed 346 people.
+Boeing was building 52 MAX jets a month before regulators around the world grounded the plane in March 2019 after two crashes that killed 346 people.

 Calhoun called the virus pandemic a “body blow to our business,” causing airlines to delay jet purchases and deliveries.
 With fewer planes flying, Boeing’s service business has dropped.